WSU Scores Big in Final Four Sales and Services

 Although their unbelievable run unfortunately came to an end before the championship, the team has remained victorious in the eyes of their fans–several of whom cheered them on from the Wichita State University Bookstore.

-"It was a tremendous experience for all of us as a staff, and we couldn't be prouder of our team," explained Andrea Stipp, assistant director.
+"It was a tremendous experience for all of us as a staff, and we couldn't be prouder of our team," explained Andrea Stipp, Director.
 "We were busier than we've ever been and, a week later, I think we were all still recovering."

 To keep fans supplied with merchandise for each stage of the tournament, the store worked around the clock for weeks.
 And, their customers certainly took notice.
 Sales spiked both online and in-store with orders for merchandise still pouring in even after the competition.